 The College Board’s Revenue And Profits

 The College Board has grown operating profit margin to roughly 14%.
-Therefore, the College Board is expected to make $150 – $160 million in profits for 2019.
+Therefore, the College Board made $150 – $160 million in profits for 2019 based on data publicly available.
 Finally, the College Board also has over $1.1 billion in cash and investments according to public records.

 Unfortunately for students, there are no other competitors for the SAT Subject, AP, and PSAT Tests.
 ACT still is far behind when competing against the main SAT test.
 When you have a monopoly, you can make excess profits.